 scholars, Yoruba leaders and a handful of agnostics in making a communal

-call for peace Thursday, insisting that religion must never be used as a
+call for peace Thursday, insisting that religion must never be used

-the 25th anniversary of a daylong prayer for peace here
+to commemorate the 25th anniversary of a daylong prayer for peace here

 called by Pope John Paul II in 1986 amid Cold War conflicts.

 Standing on the altar of St. Mary of the Angels basilica, Wande Abimbola

-of Nigeria, representing Africa's traditional Yoruba religion, sang and
+of Nigeria, representing Africa's traditional Yoruba religion, sang

-come with greater respect for indigenous religions.
+can only come with greater respect for indigenous religions.

 "We must always remember that our own religion, along with the religions

 practiced by other people, are valid and precious in the eyes of the

 Almighty, who created all of us with such plural and different ways

 of life and belief systems," he said.

-Blessed John Paul II, on the contrary, intuited the public force of religions,
+Blessed John Paul II, on the contrary, intuited the public force of

-and other world religions to Assisi.
+of Christian religions and other world religions to Assisi.